jEnbuska/react-proxy-state/README.md

 ## Map Context State To Props

-Components using context state, should be defined by using ***mapContextToProps***. mapContextToProps helps creating a higher-order component <sub>Connector</sub> that wraps the *actual component*. mapContextToProps *subscribes* the context state, on behave of the *actual component*.
+Components using context state, should be defined by using ***mapContextToProps***. mapContextToProps helps creating a higher-order *Connected*-component that wraps the *actual component*. mapContextToProps *subscribes* the context state, on behave of the *actual component*.
 Every time the context state changes, *Connector* passes the context state as properties to the *actual component*.